vchain-us/cnlc-docs/pages/help/index.md

 #### Ledger Management

 - [Home - System Status](/help/overall-status)
-  _How to use the CNLC UI to understand the system-wide status of your Ledgers._
+  _How to use the CNIL UI to understand the system-wide status of your Ledgers._

 - [Creating a Ledger](/help/create-ledger)
-  _How to create a Ledger in the web-based CNLC UI._
+  _How to create a Ledger in the web-based CNIL UI._
 - [Managing a Ledger](/help/manage-ledger)
-  _How to manage existing Ledgers in the web-based CNLC UI._
+  _How to manage existing Ledgers in the web-based CNIL UI._

 #### Ledger Transactions